Panthersoul/Panthersoul/README.md

 -->

 ### Hi there 👋
-🔭 I´m a full stack software developer with experience on .NET - C# - SASS - CSS - HTML - Javascript - React - Node - Express - Sql - Networking - IT 2nd level | Scrum Master
+🔭 I´m a full stack software developer with experience on:
+ .NET - C# - SASS - CSS - HTML - Javascript - React - Node - Express - Sql - Networking - IT 2nd level | Scrum

-Currently working on a personal project thats includes Node Js and React.
+🌱 Always learning
-# 💬 Ask me about what you need, tell me what you think.
+💬 Ask me about what you need, tell me what you think.

 # 📫 How to reach me: contacto@panthersoul.uy